aapopajunen/Sanakaivuri/README.md

 ```

 Final step is to define the clauses in [conjunctive normal form](https://en.wikipedia.org/wiki/Conjunctive_normal_form) (CNF).
 The formula in CNF form is then fed to a SAT-solver.
 I'm using [PySAT](https://pysathq.github.io/) for solving the puzzle.

+Another approach would be to solve the problem using the [Dancing Links](https://en.wikipedia.org/wiki/Dancing_Links) algorithm.